e271828e/Flight.jl/docs/notes/design/framework_spec.md

 by design.
 Its applied value arrives via the snapshot one frame later, and cross-device peek is rejected ([D-026][d-026]).
-While paused, staged edits display indefinitely and apply at the un-pause [drain](#g-drain) (the frame-top swap that publishes staged device inputs into the root slots).
-Fan-out is consistent for free: widgets on ports resolving to the same slot peek the same pending value.
+While paused, staged edits display indefinitely and apply at the un-pause [drain](#g-drain) (the frame-top swap that publishes staged device writes into the root inputs).
+Fan-out is consistent for free: widgets on ports resolving to the same root input peek the same pending value.

 **Staging contract: widgets stage on interaction events only.** Value widgets (sliders, drags) stage the new absolute level on edit.
 Edge widgets (buttons) stage on activation, as a